luyilin/Maltose/README.md

 Type: `string`<br>
 Default: `100%`

-The default width of the panel.
+The width of the panel.

+The default width is `100%`

 ### maxHeight

 Type: `string`<br>
 Default: `200px`

-The default height of the panel.
+The max-height of the panel.

+The default max-height is `200px`.

 ### api

 Type: `string`<br>
 Default: `https://luyilin.github.io/Maltose/demo/maltose.json`

-Request the json file to get emoji and meme.
+Request the json file to get emoji and emoticon.

-## How to run
+## Run  maltose  locally

 ```
- $ npm install
+ $ yarn install

   $ gulp
 ```